 -- FFS_CHECK: Should it be possible to link a report to several BWPs?
 If not, shouldn’t the report configuration be in the BWP?

 -- FFS_CHECK: Should it be possible to link a report to the initial BWP?
 If so, which ID does that have?

 bandwidthPartId BandwidthPartId OPTIONAL

 }

-PUCCH-CSI-Resource ::= CHOICE {

-format2 PUCCH-format2,